M1chaCH/swiss-budget/README.md

 - [ ] add support for more banks
   - post, migros.
 NAB, UBS, ZKB, CS
 - [x] fronted: handle unauthorized response (send to login)
+- [x] frontend: generalize zindex
-- [ ] frontend: generalize zindex and debounce times
+- [ ] frontend: and debounce times

 (GPT finance adviser)
 - create a custom GPT that knows how SwissBudget works and knows how the datastructures is built